zhangcv123/MBRVO-Dataset/README.md

 This motion blur dataset was synthesized using Unreal Engine 5.
 The dataset contains **230,000 sharp and blurred image pairs**, in addition we also provide the groundtruth **optical flow**, **depth**, and **camera trajectory**.

+# MBR-Code
   **The code of this paper will be released here after the paper is accepted.**

 # MBR-Dataset